Napoleon-WONG559/Adaptation_UCSDreview_ConfigurableProductRecomend/README.md

 **2025.12** Synthsize 3000 customer needs text data for car seat product based on customer review data.
 Adopt 1500:1500 data for finetuning and test respectively.
 Finetune Llama-3.2-3B model on car seat dataset.

 **2025.12** The results of attribute *seat type* and *material* are obviously lower than the other three attributes.
 We investigate the reason from the generated needs text data and record the analysis insights in this document.
 The conclusion is: *directly transforming review text into needs text* makes distinguishing the needs text challenging and furthermore, makes *classifying the non-distinguishable needs text into correct attribute specification* very difficult.

+**2025.12** Due to the inconsistency issue occurred during data processing, we propose a new synthesis method to deal with the problem of inconsistency.
+The design of the new synthesis method is recorded and documented in the "*README.md*" under the directory of "*new_synthesis_needs*".

+**2025.12** With the new synthesis method for needs generation, we re-generate the customer needs for car seat product.
+We run experiments on the newly generated datasets.
+The experiment results show that the new synthesis method can merely alleviate the inconsistency issue to some extent for some attributes, but cannot entirely solve the inconsistency problem.
+In this case, we still obtain improvement in overall performance.

+**2026.1** To further improve the performance of attribute task of *Weight Range*, we merge the classes in *Weight Range* for car seat product.
+The class number is reduced from 8 to 3.
+The merge of classes significantly improved the performance of *Weight Range*, while keeping the other attributes' performance unchange.

+**2026.1** Process the data of bike product.
+The bike product has totally 7 attribute tasks.
+We adopt the new synthesis method to extract the relevant information in the review text data and leverage LLM to generate the customer needs text based on the relevant information.